Tilicho Peak Expedition - 35 Days

 Tilicho Peak Expedition - 35 Days Overview

 Upon arriving at Tilicho Base Camp, the team readies for the summit push that can last for some days.
+The team prepares for the final battle that may take several days on the peaks.

-From the top of Tilicho Peak, one can get really spectacular views of Annapurna II, III, and IV, Gangapurna, and Kali Gandaki valley.
-After the exciting climax on top of the peak, the climbers descend to base camp and retrace through familiar country to have the final celebration in Kathmandu.
+From the top of Tilicho Peak, one can get really spectacular views.
+We see Annapurna II, III, and IV, Gangapurna, and Kali Gandaki Valley.

-About the Tilicho peak
+About the Tilicho Peak

 Location and Geography

-It is situated in the Annapurna Conservation Area, north-central Nepal, near Manang Valley, one area of both natural beauty and cultural heritage.
-The peak is within the same massif as Annapurna I (8,091 meters), Annapurna II, III, IV, and Gangapurna.
+It is situated in the Annapurna Conservation Area, north-central Nepal, near Manang Valley.
+It is an area of both natural beauty and cultural heritage.

-Highly rugged terrain makes up the mountain, dominated by glaciers, steep faces of rock, and extensive scree slopes.
-Tilicho Lake lies at the base of this peak, which is also culturally important to both Hindus and Buddhists, hence giving this natural beauty a spiritual importance as well.
+Tilicho Lake lies at the base of this peak.
+It is also culturally important to both Hindus and Buddhists.
+Hence, it gives this natural beauty a spiritual importance as well.

 Historical Significance and First Ascent